Minnesota youth vaping trial of e-cigarette maker Juul opens

-MINNEAPOLIS (AP) — Minnesota Attorney General Keith Ellison will personally open his state's case against Juul Labs on Tuesday, the first of thousands of cases against the e-cigarette maker to reach trial.
+MINNEAPOLIS (AP) — Minnesota Attorney General Keith Ellison personally opened his state's case against Juul Labs on Tuesday, accusing the e-cigarette maker of using "slick products, clever ads and attractive flavors" to hook children on nicotine as the first of thousands of cases against the company reached trial.

 Minnesota is seeking more than $100 million in damages, Ellison said, accusing Washington, D.C.-based Juul of unlawfully targeting young people to get a new generation addicted to nicotine.
-The court seated an eight-woman, four man jury Tuesday morning.
-Opening statements were expected to finish in the afternoon.
+The court seated an eight-woman, four man jury Tuesday morning and Ellison gave the state's opening statements in the afternoon.

+“They baited, deceived, and addicted a whole new generation of kids after Minnesotans slashed youth smoking rates down to the lowest level in a generation,” Ellison said.
+“Now, big tobacco is back with a new name but the same game.
+Juul wiped out the work of our state with their slick products, clever ads, and attractive flavors.”

 Juul has faced thousands of lawsuits nationwide but most have settled, including 39 with other states and U.S. territories.
 Not Minnesota, which won a landmark $7.1 billion settlement with the tobacco industry in 1998.
 Minnesota added tobacco industry giant Altria, which formerly owned a minority stake in Juul, as a co-defendant in 2020.